felixlopz/hubrise-test-task/content/apps/uber-eats/en/push-catalog.md

 ---

 **IMPORTANT NOTE:** Pushing your HubRise catalog to Uber Eats will erase the menu on your Uber Eats store.
 It will also update your Uber Eats **Opening hours** and **Customer notes** settings as defined in the Uber Eats Bridge **Configuration** page.
 This action cannot be reverted.

 ---

 You can automate the catalog push into Uber Eats every time it is updated in HubRise.
-For more information, see the configuration of the [Automatic Catalog Push](/apps/uber-eats/configuration#automatic-catalog-push).
+For more information, see [Automatic Catalog Push](/apps/uber-eats/configuration#automatic-catalog-push).

 ## Information Sent to Uber Eats